KindSIGHT Technology – The EIDON Retinal Camera & more

 Last but not least – Lasers

 There are a variety of purposes for lasers when it comes to the eyes.
 Our lasers at KindSIGHT are used in combination with a variety of high-tech lenses and special microscopes called slit lamps, to perform many painless procedures.
-These range from sealing holes in the retina to removing floaters and polishing the surface of lenses inserted during cataract surgery to reducing intraocular pressures in glaucoma.
+These range from sealing holes in the retina to removing floaters and polishing the surface of lenses inserted during cataract surgery to reduce intraocular pressures in glaucoma.

 We are very fortunate to have technology coming out of our ears – and eyes – at KindSIGHT.
 You can be confident that with our high level of training and state-of-the-art instruments we will provide you with a comprehensive and informative experience.
 If you would like to experience the KindSIGHT tech-tour first-hand, feel free to schedule a consultation with our friendly team.